nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 DRGN-16113: Active scanner assert when performing extended scanning The active scanner might assert when performing extended scanning on Coded PHY with a full whitelist.

-  **Workaround:**  On nRF52 series devices, do not use coex and fem.
+  **Workaround:** On nRF52 Series devices, do not use coex and fem.
 On nRF53 series devices, do not use CODED PHY.

 .. rst-class:: v1-6-1 v1-6-0 v1-5-2 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0